After completing this tutorial, you will be able to:

 R, you can use the

 rgdal packages.
 Remember you can use the

 raster() function to import the raster object into R.

-The histogram below represents the distribution of pixel elevation values in our data.
+The histogram below represents the distribution of pixel elevation values in your data.
 This plot is useful to:

-- Assess the min and max values in our data
+- Assess the min and max values in your data.

-ylab arguments in our plot to label our plot axes.
+ylab arguments in your plot to label your plot axes.

 # plot histogram hist(lidar_dem, main = "Distribution of surface elevation values", xlab = "Elevation (meters)", ylab = "Frequency", col = "springgreen")

 A histogram shows us how the data are distributed.
 Each bin or bar in the plot represents the number or frequency of pixels that fall within the range specified by the bin.